-The Indian government has said it will appeal the ruling, which would force it to remove local content requirements and the offering of financial support to developers that use domestically manufactured solar panels.
+The Indian government has said it will appeal the ruling, which would force it to remove local content requirements and the offering of financial support to developers that use domestically manufactured solar panels insist on national content requirements that discriminate against foreign products.
+Governments are also required to provide "national" treatment, under which imports must be treated on a par with domestically manufactured products.